HackYourFuture/HTML-CSS/Week2/MAKEME.md

 ### 2. Responsive design challenges

 Making websites that are `responsive` to a variety of device sizes (in other words, that still "look good" on any device), has become the standard way of building.
 You have to learn how to do this to.
-However, fear not because it's not as intimating as it might seem; you're not going to build a separete page for literally every device size out there.
+It's not as intimating as it might seem; you're not going to build a separete page for literally every device size out there.

 Instead, you'll be applying certain CSS rules only to certain device sizes: the average desktop (1024px and more), the average tablet (between 600px and 1024px) and the average mobile device (600px and below).